JosieOnGit/Luniks/Stories/List of notable names.md

 - **HR62** (**Heavy Rifle Class 62**):
 - **SR43** (**Standard Rifle Class 43**): When you need a rifle that does exactly what you require it to do, the SR43 fits all of your needs, even if they frequently change.
 Supporting a wide variety of cartridges and extensions, the versatile SR43 has your back, wherever your mission may take you.
 - **SP14** (**Standard Pistol Class 14**): (Iterated Five-seveN).
+- **SP9** (**Standard Pistol Class 9**) (*"Niner"*): Money shouldn't keep you from defending yourself in dire situations.
+With that in mind, we developed your favourite sidearm, the **SP9 "Niner"**.
 - **MPC5** (**Micro Pistol Class 5**): Don't let its size fool you.
 At the size of a hand, the MPC5 still delivers significant firepower.
 - **PZ25** (**Pulse Class 25**): Your new best friend.
 Developed and iterated internally at Hammerhead for over 10 years, the PZ25 is the incredible result of endless hard work to bring you pulse weaponry in a compact, accessible form factor.
 - **PZ55** (**Pulse Class 55**): (Visual reference: Apex Nemesis Rifle).
 - **EPZ60** (***Experimental* Pulse Class 60**): A modern camera has a two-stop press before taking a photo, with the first stop press bringing the subject in focus.
 Why not utilise such a mechanic in a rifle?
 The **PZ60** can fire like a normal rifle, but doubles as a marksman rifle, and holding the trigger on its first stop will charge up a shot that is fired when the trigger is fully pulled.
 - **EPZ90** (***Experimental* Pulse Class 90**): (Railgun prototype).
+### Back to Earth
+In **2052**, Hammerhead made its return to Earth, with the intention to kickstart the same snowball in technological development it had achieved during the settlement of Lúniks.
+But where development slowed down after the **ESA Handover** in **2031**, it couldn't reach the same level of development upon re-entering Earth.
+Choosing to reallocate its resources, it engaged a new partnership with the **ESA** and the Pacific development team, to discuss what would be possible on continents such as Africa, or South-America, and where more opportunities could arise.

+In **2058**, Hammerhead would make a controversial appearance in the **Southern States**, coming to an agreement with the **Miami Establishment** to aid the Southern States, and its neighbouring nations of California and Central America.
+With this aid package, Hammerhead would continue to develop ELE connections throughout the Americas, connecting more cities and states with the rest of the world, and with Lúniks.
+But additionally, it would aid the Americas in military, forming notable teams such as **HEART** (*Hammerhead Extract And Rescue Team*), and **HIT** (*Hammerhead Illinois Taskforce*).

 ## Carbine
 Next to offering a varied catalogue of weapons, **Carbine** is on the hunt to reach the same level of market share that **Hammerhead** currently has.
 Jealous of their achievements, Carbine entered the experimental weapon department, in hopes to create a new image for themselves where they failed trying to chase after Hammerhead.